alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **Integrated security**: Integrated with IAM for secure access control
 - **Integrated loging**: Lambda automatically integrates with CloudWatch Logs (Needs proper role)
 - **AWS SDK**: This provides the ability to programmatically work with AWS Services, like CodeCommit
+- **Alias**: Permits traffic shifting to assign a percentage of traffic to the new version

 ### Execution Model